Apologizing For Nothing Is My Autistic Burnout Warning Sign

 This is one of my warning signs that I'm about to shutdown.
 When I start people-pleasing to avoid conflict, my masking reserves are nearly empty.

-Why I Apologize
+Why I apologize anyway

 I do it quickly, often without thinking.
 I know it'll calm her down, which will lead to less conflict = less masking = less exhaustion.